Chart Color Schemes

 An assessment of population growth drivers in East Devonport reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated, with the area expected to grow by 95 persons to 2041 based on the latest population numbers, with a reduction of 0.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are used, released in 2022 with a base year of 2021, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, lower quartile growth is anticipated for non-metropolitan areas nationally.
+The area is expected to grow by 95 persons to 2041 based on the latest population numbers, with an overall reduction of 0.6% over the 17 years.

 Frequently Asked Questions - Population